Skip to content

 The mosque is the house of prayers and worship for Muslims.
 It holds a significant connection between the followers and God.
-For centuries, Muslims have built mosques around the globe while they continued to spread the word of Allah.
-The constructions are not only a mark of the extent they have gone to spread the word, but also carry with them the historical significance of the years to come.
+For centuries, Muslims have built mosques around the globe while they continue to spread the word of Allah.
+The constructions are not only a mark of the extent they have gone to spread the word but also carry with them the historical significance of the years to come.

 1- Masjid Al-Haram